Particular/docs.particular.net/nservicebus/azure-storage-queues/configuration.md

 | 200 | 14 |
 | 1000 | 32 [max] |

-Versions: 7 and above.

 This means that `DegreeOfReceiveParallelism` message processing loops will receive up to the configured `BatchSize` number of messages in parallel.
 For example with the default `BatchSize` of 32 and the default degree of parallelism of 10 the transport will be able to receive 320 messages from the storage queue at the same time.

 WARNING: Changing the value of `DegreeOfReceiveParallelism` will influence the total number of storage operations against Azure Storage Services and can result in higher costs.